hadidadashzade/ai-flashcards/README.md

-markdown
 # AI Flashcards

 A simple and smart command-line flashcard program built in Python to help you learn effectively using spaced repetition and fuzzy answer matching.

-> This project was created as a final project for the CS50x 2022 course.

 ---